DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/datasources/ldap.md

           fetch:
             type: fetch
             vars:
-              # Facultative : the basedn to use for 'fetch' operation.
+              # Facultative: the basedn to use for 'fetch' operation.
               # If unset, setting basedn will be used
               base: "ou=exampleOU,dc=example,dc=com"
-              # Facultative : the operation scope for 'fetch' operation
+              # Facultative: the operation scope for 'fetch' operation
-              # Valid values are :
+              # Valid values are:
-              # - base : to search the "base" object itself
+              # - base: to search the "base" object itself
-              # - one, onelevel : to search the "base" object’s immediate children
+              # - one, onelevel: to search the "base" object’s immediate children
-              # - sub, subtree : to search the "base" object and all its descendants
+              # - sub, subtree: to search the "base" object and all its descendants
               # If unset, "subtree" will be used
               scope: subtree
-              # Facultative : the LDAP filter to use for 'fetch' operation
+              # Facultative: the LDAP filter to use for 'fetch' operation
               # If unset, "(objectClass=*)" will be used
               filter: "(objectClass=*)"
-              # Facultative : the attributes to fetch, as a list of strings
+              # Facultative: the attributes to fetch, as a list of strings
               # If unset, all the attributes of each entry are returned
               attrlist: "{{ REMOTE_ATTRIBUTES }}"
 ```